Coronado in San Diego County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Horticulture & Forestry.
 In addition, it is included in the Rotary International series list.
 A significant historical month for this entry is May 1936.

 Location.
 32° 41.136′ N, 117° 10.812′ W. Marker is in Coronado, California, in San Diego County.
-Marker is on Orange Avenue near Isabella, on the right when traveling south.
-Marker is 10 meters to the South/Southwest of the Coronado Rotary Club Clock in the Rotary Plaza.
+It is on Orange Avenue near Isabella, on the right when traveling south.
+Marker is near the clock in Rotary Plaza.
 Touch for map.
 Marker is in this post office area: Coronado CA 92118, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Naval Aviation Centennial 1911-2011 (within shouting distance of this marker); First Bank Building - 1911 (within shouting distance of this marker); Star Park (about 600 feet away, measured in a direct line); Old City Hall (about 700 feet away); J.D. & A.B.
-Spreckels Building (about 700 feet away); Mann House - 1926 (about 700 feet away); Carey-Hizar House (approx. 0.2 miles away); The Livingston House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Naval Aviation Centennial 1911-2011 (within shouting distance of this marker); First Bank Building - 1911 (within shouting distance of this marker); Star Park (about 600 feet away, measured in a direct line); Pickford-Boston House (about 600 feet away); The League of Wives (about 600 feet away); Old City Hall (about 700 feet away); J.D. & A.B.
+Spreckels Building (about 700 feet away); Mann House - 1926 (about 700 feet away).
 Touch for a list and map of all markers in Coronado.

 Also see . . .
 The Coronado Rotary Club.
 The Coronado Rotary community project that is probably most dear to all ages is the city's Star Pine Christmas tree.
 After Coronado Rotary Park was established at the intersection of Orange and Isabella, Coronado Rotarians, with help from Emily T. Thompson, widow of Rotarian Charles Thompson, planted the tree in 1936.
 Today, the Star Pine stands as Coronado Rotary's commitment to community service.